IBM/CodeEngine/thumbnail/README.md

 Now that that application has been updated, you might have noticed that the webpage looks a little bit different.
 There are a few things to be aware of:
-- Dragging (or uploading) an picture into the left-most box does not upload it automatically to the server (object storage).
+- Dragging (or uploading) a picture into the left-most box does not upload it automatically to the server (object storage).
 You are given an opportunity to view it first
 - Once you're ok with the picture, you then can then press the "Upload Picture"